Scope: Prime Mover Free / Pro version

 The problem

 When you first attempt to import /upload, Prime Mover analyzes resources that checks the package type, encryption status (if encrypted), etc..
-Then a heads up dialog pops-up.
+Then, a heads-up dialog pops up.
 It looks like this:

 In this process, Prime Mover automatically computes the time to upload for which in this example it takes 284 minutes!
 This is almost 5 hours!
 This is because the upload connection speed of where that screenshot is taken is very slow.

-Why it can be slow aside from my connection?
+Why can it be slow aside from my connection?

 Solution: Manually upload via FTP/SFTP/SCP/Cpanel File Manager

-• Login to your WordPress admin.
-If your target site is a multisite, you need to be logged-in as network administrator.
+- Log in to your WordPress admin.
+If your target site is a multisite, you need to be logged in as the network administrator.

 /home/emerson/sourcecode/testplatform/wp-content/uploads/prime-mover-export-files/1/